Awakening (song): Video plot

 The Awakening music video mainly focuses on two men (Tony Hale and Adam Campbell), who first step out of an elevator and play a cardboard version of Guitar Hero in their apartments.
 As they play, they lip-synch the words to the song.
 Later on in the video, a woman (Jayma Mays) is seen playing Dance Dance Revolution along with the other two gamers.
 The only clips of the band playing the song in live action are shown early in the video as the guitars kick in.
 The band are later shown throughout the rest of the video as animated characters in a cardboard television.
 (Jon Foreman is seen playing Guitar Hero near the end of the video).

 Promotion

-Switchfoot's major label Columbia/SonyBMG put out very little support for the single.
+Switchfoot's major label Columbia/Sony BMG put out very little support for the single.
 The video was completely funded by the band, with no help from the label, and by all accounts, the radio single was not promoted to radio stations at all.
 Whether this incident was the cause or not, Switchfoot and Sony parted ways shortly after the release of this single.

 In response to the lack of label-side support, the band's fans took it upon themselves to help promote the video in more of a grassroots marketing way.
 The website We're Awakening was originally created with the intent of promoting the song.